-The plan has five cost-sharing tiers
+The plan has 5 cost-sharing tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 preferred generic lower-cost, commonly used generic drugs. - Tier 2 generic many generic drugs.
-This tier also contains supplemental drugs that are approved by the FDA, but have been otherwise excluded from coverage under Medicare Part D. Your plan has made these drugs available to you as an enhanced benefit on your Drug List. - Tier 3 preferred brand many common brand name drugs, called preferred brands and some higher-cost generic drugs. - Tier 4 non-preferred drug non-preferred generic and non-preferred brand name drugs. - Tier 5 specialty tier unique and/or very high-cost drugs.
+- Tier 1 Preferred Generic Lower-cost, commonly used generic drugs. - Tier 2 Generic Many generic drugs.
+This tier also contains supplemental drugs that are approved by the FDA, but have been otherwise excluded from coverage under Medicare Part D. Your plan has made these drugs available to you as an enhanced benefit on your Drug List. - Tier 3 Preferred Brand Many common brand name drugs, called preferred brands, and some higher-cost generic drugs.